-Exposure at default ("EAD") is an estimate of the amount outstanding (drawn amounts plus likely future drawdowns of yet undrawn lines) in case the borrower defaults.
-The Group uses the standard approach for estimating risk exposure amount ("REA") and EC, but uses internal models for provisioning.
+EAD is an estimate of the amount outstanding (drawn amounts plus likely future drawdowns of yet undrawn lines) in case the borrower defaults.
+The Issuer uses the standard approach for estimating risk-weighted exposure amount ("RWEA") and EC but uses internal models for provisioning.